JerryShea/xml_pipeline/README2.md

 Tails persisted XML file, loads XML, extracts configured subset of individual tag values from the XML, and persists to disk in normalised file.
 Three versions have been implemented:

 * JAXB implementation converts the XML to a Java object in memory - this takes the most up-front time but is suitable for very complex and very numerous extractions of tags from XML
-* XOM implementation uses XOM to allow execute configured xpaths against XML
+* [XOM](www.xom.nu) implementation uses XOM to execute configured xpaths against XML
 * Custom implementation that makes use of a low latency XML parser and cut-down support for an xpath subset.
 Low garbage and considerably lower latency and higher throughout than JAXB and XOM impls.
+This is used for benchmark figures quoted on this page.

 #### Indexer
 Tails normalised file and builds an in-memory index of every normalised value.